FAQ

 We don’t uphold a strict dress code for the conference, but most attendees choose to dress in business or business casual.

-If you are attending the conference in-person and would like to bring a guest to the Saturday Banquet Dinner, you must purchase a ticket for your guest.
+If you are attending the conference in person and would like to bring a guest to the Friday welcome reception or the Saturday banquet dinner, you must purchase a ticket for your guest.
 Please contact events@aldf.org for more information.

 Yes, the conference does have a DE&I policy which must be followed by all attendees and speakers.